 - place posters and signs in and around the area to make people aware the technology is being used

 - make officers available to talk to members of the public to help explain what's happening and how LFR works

 How the law lets us use facial recognition

 These laws and legislation allow us to use facial recognition in the way we’ve described:

 - Common law

 - Freedom of Information Act 2000

-We're concerned that what we do conforms to the law, but also takes into account ethical concerns and respects human rights.
+We want to make sure that what we do conforms to the law and also takes into account ethical concerns and respects human rights.
 These documents detail how we're doing that:

 - Live Facial Recognition standard operating procedure

 - NPIA – Capture and interchange standard for facial and SMT images